 WAYS TO GIVE GIFTS

-Yes, you can buy or make a gift and deliver it when you hear that she has been diagnosed with breast cancer.
-That would be lovely and gorgeous and very well received.
-OR, you could do something a little bit different.
+Yes, you can buy or make a gift and deliver it when you hear that your friend or family member has been diagnosed with breast cancer.
+That would be very well received.
+Or, you could do something a little bit different.
 After all, getting through breast cancer is long old slog and would be extra nice to have things spread across the duration of treatment to help break up the drudgery, monotony and misery that treatment can bring.

 Examples are:

-- A F@K You basket.
-A box or basket of individually wrapped gifts (choose from the suggestions below) with the idea that whenever she is having a particularly bad day, she can open one of the gifts and tell the world to “F@K YOU”.
-Make sure you pop in things that will make her smile when she opens them – the idea is to bring a smile to her face.
+3. A gift basket.
+A box or basket of individually wrapped gifts (choose from the suggestions below) with the idea that whenever they are having a particularly bad day, they can open one of the gifts.
+Make sure you pop in things that will make them smile when they open them.

 – Tissues